IDB Group to sell Given Imaging stake for $426 million

 Elron owns 21.2 percent of Given Imaging, which makes capsule endoscopy products.
 Discount owns 14.7 percent and RDC holds 8.3 percent.
 More than 50 percent is publicly traded.

-Discount, a unit of IDB Development IDBHD.UL, owns 50.3 percent of Elron and 50.1 percent of RDC.
+Discount, a unit of IDB Development, owns 50.3 percent of Elron and 50.1 percent of RDC.
 It expects to post a capital gain of 554 million shekels ($158 million) from the sale.
-IDB Development would record a gain of 357 million shekels, while parent company IDB Holding IDBH.TA would post a 347 million shekel gain.
+IDB Development would record a gain of 357 million shekels, while parent company IDB Holding would post a 347 million shekel gain.